syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 ### SwipeReset Event

+The `SfListView.SwipeReset` event is fired when swipe view is reset.
+This event is triggered with `SwipeResetEventArgs`.

 The `SwipeReset` event provides the following properties in their arguments:

  * `Index`: Defines the swiping item index.
  * `DataItem`: Defines the underlying data associated with the swiped item as its arguments.
  * `OffSet`: Defines the current swipe offset of the item being swiped.

-The `SwipeReset` event is used for the following use case:

 Swiped item can be reset by defining the `SfListView.SwipeOffSet` argument of `SfListView.SwipeEnded` event to `0` when the swiping action is completed.